lit/lit/README.md

 ```bash
 npm run serve
 ```

+There is a development HTML file located at `/dev/index.html` that you can view at http://localhost:8000/dev/index.html.

 ## Editing

 If you use VS Code, we highly reccomend the [lit-plugin extension](https://marketplace.visualstudio.com/items?itemName=runem.lit-plugin), which enables some extremely useful features for lit-html templates: